xmppo/Jabber-Net/Licensing.md

 ### Source tagging policy

-Current project maintainers are not happy with explicitly naming the licenses in headers of every source file (expecially because there're some source code formats that disallow such headers), so we state the following the policy regarding the license headers ([like this][header-sample]):
+Current project maintainers are not happy with explicitly naming the licenses in headers of every source file (especially because there're some source code formats that disallow such headers), so we state the following the policy regarding the license headers ([like this][header-sample]):